-- (3) Subject to the provisions of subsection (4) of this section, any proceedings on appeal from a decision of the Federal Supreme Court which are pending immediately before the date of the commencement of this Constitution may be continued on or after that date as if this Constitution had not been passed and any decision given in pursuance of any such proceedings shall have effect accordingly, so however that any such proceedings which are still pending at the expiration of the period of one year beginning with that date shall abate on the expiration of that period. - (4) Where immediately before the date of the commencement of this Constitution any proceedings on appeal from a decision of the Federal 10 Supreme Court are pending or any right to bring such preceedings has accrued, the proceedings or right shall abate on that date in so far as any question for determination in the relevant proceedings isand where immediately before that date any proceedings are pending in any court in Nigeria or any right has accrued to bring proceedings on appeal to such a court, the proceedings or right shall abate on that date in so far as any question for determination in the relevant proceedings is a chieftaincy question.
+Adaptation of existing law.
+(3) Subject to the provisions of subsection (4) of this section, any proceedings on appeal from a decision of the Federal Supreme Court which are pending immediately before the date of the commencement of this Constitution may be continued on or after that date as if this Constitution had not been passed and any decision given in pursuance of any such proceedings shall have effect accordingly, so however that any such proceedings which are still pending at the expiration of the period of one year beginning with that date shall abate on the expiration of that period.

+(4) Where immediately before the date of the commencement of this Constitution any proceedings on appeal from a decision of the Federal Supreme Court are pending or any right to bring such proceedings has accrued, the proceedings or right shall abate on that date in so far as any question for determination in the relevant proceedings is-